Zwerd/zwerd.github.io/CV.md

 NAC, ODI-x servers, Linux devices and supplement automation tasks in Bash, Shell and Python.

 **2009 - 2012 · Technician in Networking Team at IAF Ofek unit.**
 - Shift management in a team of 20 technicians, and certifying new technicians for network & security.
-Designing large and small networking topologies LAN and WAN network architecture.</li>
+Designing large and small networking topologies LAN and WAN network architecture.
 - Troubleshooting and solving networking issues with a use of sniffer software such as: Wireshark, tcpdump, and Scanner.

 **Certifications**